-Military pledges evacuation of 'all' Americans from Afghanistan' but admits US can't grab 'large numbers'
+Military pledges evacuation of 'all' Americans from Afghanistan but admits US can't grab 'large numbers'

 Austin declined to say whether or not American troops will be sent outside of the airport to gather American citizens who are being blocked en route to the airport by Taliban checkpoints.
 Milley suggested he had not been given orders to do so.

 "The forces that we have are focused on the security of the airfield," Austin said.
 "We will continue to coordinate and de-conflict with the Taliban and make sure those people who need to get to the airfield have the right credentials to ensure passage.
-The Taliban has been checking those credentials and if they have them they have allowed them to pass."
+The Taliban has been checking those credentials and if they have them they have allowed them to pass.

 CLICK HERE TO GET THE FOX NEWS APP

 "It’s obvious we’re not close to where we want to be in terms of getting the numbers through," Austin said.
+"We’re gonna get everyone that we can possibly evacuate, evacuated and I’ll do that as long as we possibly can, until the clock runs out, or we run out of capability."

+Austin said he was aware of reports of Afghan military planes being flown out of the country but that he did not have firm figures on how many or if the military would attempt to recover them.

 Milley pushed back against criticism that the U.S. government should have seen the collapse of the Afghan Security Forces coming by saying he saw no indications that the force would collapse in just 11 days.